stacks-network/sbtc/docker/mainnet/README.md

 | Bitcoin | [archive](https://bitcoin-chainstate-prod.s3.us-east-1.amazonaws.com/data.tar.gz)                    |
 | Stacks  | [archive](https://archive.hiro.so/mainnet/stacks-blockchain/mainnet-stacks-blockchain-latest.tar.gz) |

+Extract to `/mnt/bitcoin` and `/mnt/stacks` if using the provided Docker Compose configuration for the nodes as well.

 ## Configuration

 All configuration is handled through environmental variables, which are parsed